-Management Approach in Policy Framework
+Policy Framework

 Cenergy Holdings is a listed holding company, with a very lean structure, making long-term investments focused on companies active in South Eastern Europe in the energy and telecommunications sectors.

-Cenergy Holdings strongly believes that its subsidiaries must demonstrate the same responsibility and share the same principles and commitment in sustainability issues in order to foster resilient and sustainable growth and employment, provide transparency to all its stakeholders (including employees and customers) and preserve long term value for its shareholders.
+The Company strongly believes that its subsidiaries must demonstrate the same responsibility and share the same principles and commitment in sustainability matters in order to preserve long term value for its shareholders.

-Cenergy and its companies are committed to operating safely in an environmentally and socially responsible manner and to partnering with their customers and community stakeholders to build a sustainable future for all parties involved.
+Cenergy companies are committed to operating safely in an environmentally and socially responsible manner and to partnering with their customers and community stakeholders to build a sustainable future for all parties involved.
 They aim to establish a relationship of responsibility and trust with its counterparties and to meet expectations by keeping faith with commitments undertaken.
 The responsible operation of all companies is considered a primary goal and fundamental for the sustainable operations of the companies.